-Metabolized cortisol answers the question of how much cortisol is being made in total and clearing through the liver.
-Whereas free-cortisol results tell us how much cortisol is free to bind to receptors and allows for assessment of the circadian rhythm.
+Metabolized cortisol reflects the total cortisol produced and clearing through the liver, while free-cortisol results tell us how much cortisol is free to bind to receptors and allows for assessment of the circadian rhythm.

 High free cortisol and low metabolized cortisol: